remotion-dev/remotion/packages/docs/docs/layout-utils/measure-text.md

 If set to `true`, will take a second measurement with the fallback font and if it produces the same measurements, it assumes the fallback font was used and will throw an error.

+### `additionalElementStyles`

+_object, optional_

+Pass this option if you want to add additional CSS properties to the text element that could affect the resulting size.

 ## Return value

 An object with `height` and `width`